ChromiaProject/postchain/postchain-client/Retries.md

 ### ABORT_ON_ERROR

 Uses all nodes in the cluster (randomly ordered), will return failure on client failures, try next node on server failure, reties the same node on transient server failures.

 ### TRY_NEXT_ON_ERROR

 Uses all nodes in the cluster (randomly ordered), will try next node on both client and server failure, reties the same node on transient server failures.

+### QUERY_MAJORITY

+Queries all nodes in the cluster in parallel.
+Compare successful responses from different nodes, and tries to establish a BFT majority of agreeing nodes, fails with `NodesDisagree` exception if that's not possible.
+Will not retry the same node on failure.